 - 1. If there is an emergency, a parent may call the office and a message will be given to the student. - 2.
 No other phone calls or messages can be delivered during school time. - 3.
 All packages and messages must be delivered to the receptionist and labeled with the student's name and class.
 Only parents/guardians or an authorized person may leave packages for students. - 4.
 Representatives must have a letter from the parent or guardian along with a valid ID authorizing them to deliver packages to the receptionist.
-A phone call verifying parent's consent may be made at the discretion of the receptionist. - 5.
+A phone call verifying the parent's consent may be made at the discretion of the receptionist. - 5.
 All personal packages and messages must be picked up from the Business Office by the student.

-STUDENT PHONE CALLS
+STUDENT PHONE CALLS/MESSAGES

-1. Students are not allowed to make phone calls during class time except for an emergency.
+- 1. Students are not allowed to make phone calls during class time except for an emergency.
 Such calls must be made from the Business Office.
-Students name, number and person called will be logged.

-2. Students must get written permission from a teacher to make emergency calls during class time.
+Students name, number and person called will be logged. - 2.
+Students should not communicate with parents or friends via Teams/Whatsapp or any other social media applications while on campus. - 3.
+Students must get written permission from a teacher to make emergency calls during class time.
 Emergency calls must be made from the Business Office.
 Students must have a teacher's pass to be out of class.